OCA/social/mail_gateway_whatsapp/readme/CONFIGURE.md

 - Create your webhook using your URL and put the Whatsapp Security Key as validation Key
 - Administer the Webhook and activate the messages webhook

+## Messages answered outside Odoo

+If the same phone number is also used from the WhatsApp Business app (coexistence mode), Meta pushes the messages your agents write there on a dedicated webhook field.
+Activate the `smb_message_echoes` webhook next to `messages` so those replies are also stored in the Odoo conversation.

+Echoes are never sent back to the customer, they are only recorded.